Australian Survivor: Survivor in Australia

-In 2006, the Seven Network found a loophole in the contract between the Nine Network and Castaway Television which allowed them to produce a celebrity version of the series due to a celebrity format being viewed as different from the original format.
-The Seven Network did not renew the series.
+In 2006, the Seven Network found a loophole in the contract between the Nine Network and Castaway Television, which allowed them to produce a celebrity version of the series due to a celebrity format being licensed separately from the original format.
+While the series was a modest success in the ratings, Seven Network did not renew the series.

 In November 2015, Network Ten revealed at its upfront event that it would air a new season featuring regular contestants to air in the last quarter of 2016.
 This new season gave Australian Survivor the distinction of being one of the few Australian programs to have aired across all three major commercial television networks in Australia.
-Australian Survivor has continued to air yearly, concluding its most recent season in April 2022.
+Australian Survivor has continued to air mostly yearly.
+In 2020, it was intended for there to be two seasons of the show, with the All Stars edition set to be followed by another season in mid-late 2020, however, the onset of the COVID-19 prevented filming of the second season.
+The following two seasons (Brains V Brawn and Blood V Water) were filmed in Outback Queensland, due to travel restrictions as well as safety concerns resulting from the COVID-19 pandemic.

+The show's most recent season, Brains V Brawn II concluded in March 2025, with a second shorter season, Australia V The World airing from August 2025.
+Ahead of the season's broadcast, Network 10 confirmed in June 2025 that this would be Jonathan LaPaglia's final season as host.
+The decision was met with a large fan outcry.
+He was succeeded by three-time player and All Stars winner David Genat, beginning with 2026 and the Redemption season.

-Following Network Ten's acquisition by CBS (the United States broadcaster of the format) in 2017, starting in December 2018, CBS made the complete American Survivor series available on their paid Australian streaming platform, Paramount+ (previously known as 10 All Access until August 2021).
+Following Network Ten's acquisition by CBS (the American broadcaster of the format) in 2017, starting in December 2018, CBS made the complete American Survivor series available on their paid Australian streaming platform, Paramount+ (previously known as 10 All Access until August 2021).
 The broadcasts include Survivor US: Marquesas, which never aired in Australia due to Nine Network's commitment in airing their 2002 version of Australian Survivor.
 Originally, a select few seasons are also uploaded to Network Ten's free streaming site, 10 Play.
 As of June 2022, all seasons are uploaded to 10Play.
-Each US season is uploaded sometime after the season has aired on Nine Network, when the rights to that season revert to CBS under their agreement.
+Each American season is uploaded sometime after the season has aired on Nine Network, when the rights to that season revert to CBS under their agreement.

-Additionally, as of September 2020, both seasons of Survivor NZ and the Philippines and Island of Secrets editions of Survivor South Africa were also uploaded on 10 Play.
-Starting with the Immunity Island edition of the South African series, 10 Play offered same-day streaming of the series as it aired in Africa.
+Additionally, as of September 2020, both seasons of Survivor NZ and the Philippines and Island of Secrets seasons of Survivor South Africa were also uploaded on 10 Play.
+Both the Immunity Island and Return of the Outcasts seasons of Survivor South Africa and the 2023 revival of Survivor UK were available to be streamed in Australia, on the same day they aired in their originating networks (M-Net in South Africa and BBC One in the United Kingdom).